chameleon-ai/webm-for-4chan/README.md

 Type `--help` for a complete list of commands.

 ## Extra Notes and Quirks
 - Audio bit-rate is automatically reduced for long clips.
-Force high audio bit-rate with `--music_mode`
+Force high audio bit-rate with `--music_mode`, or specify the exact rate manually with `--audio_rate`
 - If you don't like the automatically calculated resolution, use the `--resolution` override.
 - It's tough to do one-size-fits-all automatic resolution scaling.
 Currently it is tuned to produce large resolutions, which can cause artifacts if the source has high motion or a lot of colors.
 If the output is a little too crunchy, I recommend specifying `--resolution` at one notch lower than what it automatically selected (you can find the resolution table at the top of the script)
 - If you don't want to resize it at all, use `--no_resize`
 - Dynamic resolution calculation will snap to a standard resolution size as defined in the resolution table.
 You can skip this with `--bypass_resolution_table`
-- The method of calculating the resolution can be altered with `--resize_mode`.
+- The resolution calculation method can be altered with `--resize_mode`.
 All options produce similar results, but `--resize_mode cubic` usually results in lower resolutions than the default of `logarithmic`.
 Instead of a bit-rate based calculation, a time-based lookup table can also be used with `--resize_mode table`.
 Note that this doesn't alter how ffmpeg resizes the video, it only affects what target resolution is chosen.
 - If you want to see the calculations and ffmpeg commands without rendering the clip, use `--dry_run`
 - The script is designed to get as close to the size limit as possible, but sometimes overshoots.
 If this happens, a warning is printed.
 Video bit-rate can be adjusted with `--bitrate_compensation`.
 Usually a compensation of just 2 or 3 is sufficient.
 If the file is undershooting by a large amount, you can also use a negative number to make the file bigger.
 - The vp9 encoder's deadline argument is set to `good` by default.
 Better quality, but much slower, encoding can be achieved with `--deadline best`